wso2/docs-ei/en/streaming-integrator/docs/examples/handling-requests-with-errors.md

 In this scenario, you are handling erroneous events by directing them to a MySQL store.

 !!!
 Tip "Before you begin:"
-    In order to save streaming data with erors in a MySQL store, complete the following prerequisites.<br/>
+    In order to save streaming data with errors in a MySQL store, complete the following prerequisites.<br/>
     - Start the SI server by navigating to the `<SI_HOME>/bin` directory and issuing one of the following commands as appropriate, based on your operating system:<br/>
         <br/>
           - For Windows: `streaming-integrator.bat`<br/>